 TCM is an acronym for our latest product: "Thermal Control Membrane".
 TCM is a multi-layered radiant barrier that can be rolled out over existing attic insulation (no dust problem), or stapled to walls in new construction.
 If used on walls and in the attic of a new home the HVAC sizing must be reduced by at least 30% or the units will short cycle due to the reduced heat gain and heat loss of the home.

-information on our patented RBS products,
+patented RBS products,

 click here to return to our main page.